rschwiebert/dart_data/CONTRIBUTING.md

 This is the least flexible method, but if you really won't use git, then you can [log into the website](https://ringtheory.herokuapp.com/accounts/login/) and send a message via [the suggestion form](https://ringtheory.herokuapp.com/contribute/).

+### Caveat
+Not all suggestions can be approved.
+There are an infinitude of conditions and examples out there, but we need to balance quantity and quality to try to create the best experience.
+Deliberations in a GitHub issue should suffice for deciding unusual cases, and ultimately it's up to the discretion of the maintainers.

 ## References